koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_38_e-g-control-by-visualization-and-transparency.md

-# e.g. Control by visualization and Transparency
+# Slide 38 of Lecture 12 contains information about e.g. Control by visualization and Transparency

 # Logic Behind the Pictures in slide 38 of lecture 12: